Quinnca77/Noqturne/README.md

 #### Is there not a better way to find cover art than just checking the filename?
 I have thought about this for a long time actually, and found that there is no more reliable way to do it (that I seem to be capable of anyway).
 In very early iterations of this application, I used the [MusicBrainz API](https://musicbrainz.org/doc/MusicBrainz_API) to find a song and tag it with the appropriate cover art.
 This worked even with nonsense filenames, since it used the contents of the song, the actual music, to find the song in their database.
-The only reason I did not use this method is because I found their database to be extremely lacking in its coverage of songs.
+The only reason I did not use this method is that I found their database to be extremely lacking in its coverage of songs.
 It seemed like the moment a song was even remotely unpopular, niche or unofficial in any way, MusicBrainz would not have an entry for it in their database.
 So I went with YouTube instead, which seems to have a way bigger database of songs than MusicBrainz.
 #### Why the Downloads folder specifically?